10 Signs You Are an Omega Male

 An omega male is considered at the bottom of the power hierarchy.
 Even though toxic ideologies tend to dismiss omega males as losers, they are not always so; they aren’t wired in the same way concerning “masculine” traits.

-Now that we’ve broadly defined the most commonly talked about masculine hierarchies let’s dive a little deeper to see what omega male traits.
+Now that we’ve broadly defined the most commonly talked about masculine hierarchies and somewhat alpha and omega meaning in relationships, let’s understand a little more about omega male traits and their signs.
+Below are 11 signs that might indicate you are an omega male:

 1. You’re not the best at socializing

 One of the most common omega male characteristics is having difficulty making new friends or socializing freely with strangers.
-They are very guarded people and tend to prefer the company of a few friends.
+They can be very guarded people and tend to prefer the company of a few friends.

 As an omega male, if you want to get over this hurdle, then it’s essential to learn how to bring yourself to make small talk.
 This can be hard if you have a lot of anxiety over meeting people, but small talk is integral to getting ahead in life.

-You can develop this skill by practicing conversations and forcing yourself to interact with new people, maybe when you’re in line for a coffee or traveling on the metro.
+You can develop this skill by practicing conversations and trying your best to interact with new people, maybe when you’re in line for a coffee or traveling on the metro.

 2. You’re not the most presentable person in the room